Garrafao/WUGs/durel_system/upload_formats/README.md

 # Upload formats for DURel system

-In order to create a new project, you need CSV files containing the sentences to be annotated.
-Each CSV file must contain only the uses (e.g. sentences) of one word.
 The system will automatically create use pairs for each CSV.
 These pairs will be shown to the users as part of the annotation process.
 You are allowed to upload as many CSV files as you want in one single project (Use CTRL to select multiple files).

 ## Uses